Vyral/monte-mohr-recruiting/_posts/2021-12-27-attitude-and-communication-in-real-estate.md

 ---
 layout: post
-title: 'Attitude And Communication In Real Estate '
+title: 'Attitude and Communication in Real Estate '
 date: 2021-12-27 00:00:00
 tags:
 excerpt: 'Here’s an excerpt from Alissa Thompson’s appearance on our podcast. '